 –Dagogo-Jack and Shaw, Journal of Clinical Oncology, May 2017

-The drugs listed on this page are all targeted therapies, not chemotherapy.
+The majority of drugs listed on this page are targeted therapies.
 ROS1 targeted therapies go into every cell in the body and bind to the ROS1 protein (specifically, tyrosine kinase receptors), which is coded by the ROS1 gene.
-This protein is not active in typical adult cells, but in cells with oncogenic ROS1 fusions, the protein makes the cell act like cancer.
-Once the drug binds to the protein, the drug inhibits the protein’s actions in the cell, which is why these drugs are called “tyrosine kinase inhibitors,” or TKIs.
+This protein is not active in normal adult cells.
+In cells with oncogenic ROS1 fusions, the protein is always on, and makes the cell act like cancer.
+Once the drug binds to the protein, the drug turns off the protein’s signaling in the cell, which is why these drugs are called “tyrosine kinase inhibitors,” or TKIs.
 Because they only inhibit cells with certain genomic alterations (instead of acting on all fast-growing cells as chemo does), TKIs tend to have fewer side effects than chemo.
 However, TKIs only inhibit the cancer cells, so they cannot cure it.
 Most all patients treated with TKIs find their cancer eventually starts to grow again because the cancer cells develop “resistance mutations.”

 These drugs are in various phases of development and testing against ROS1+ cancers.
-Only one (crizotinib) has received approval from some regulatory agencies for treatment of ROS1+ cancer.
-However, some of the other drugs are approved for treatment of other cancers, and so may be available for purchase even though they are not approved for all ROS1+ cancers.
+Two drugs (crizotinib and entrectinib) has received approval from some regulatory agencies for treatment of ROS1+ cancer.
+Their effectiveness in the body is comparable, but only entrectinib can treat the brain effectively.
+Some other drugs with activity against ROS1 are approved for treatment of other cancers, and so may be accessible off-label even though they are not approved for ROS1+ cancers.

 crizotinib (Xalkori) — Pfizer

-Crizotinib is the standard of care for metastatic ROS1+ non-small cell lung cancer (NSCLC) in the USA.
+Crizotinib has been the standard of care for metastatic ROS1+ non-small cell lung cancer (NSCLC) in the USA and other countries.
 In clinical trials, crizotinib was shown to be effective for 70-80% of patients.
 Some patients achieved no evidence of disease on the drug.
 The average progression-free survival was 19.2 months, and some patients have a response lasting for years.
 Crizotinib is effective even in patients previously treated with chemotherapy.
 Pfizer offers financial assistance to help pay for crizotinib for some patients.
 One case study suggests patients who develop certain lorlatinib resistance mutations might be resensitized to crizotinib.

-Crizotinib is approved by US FDA, Japan, Taiwan, and Israel, and has marketing authorization in the United Kingdom for treating ROS1+ NSCLC.
-It is also available via clinical trial in other countries and for ROS1+ cancers other than NSCLC (via Clinical Trials and expanded access.
+Crizotinib is approved by US FDA, Japan, Taiwan, Israel, and Australia, and has marketing authorization in the European Union and United Kingdom for treating ROS1+ NSCLC.
+It is also available via clinical trial in other countries and for ROS1+ cancers other than NSCLC via Clinical Trials (and expanded access for those who cannot swallow crizotinib tablets).

 - Crizotinib in ROS1-Rearranged Non–Small-Cell Lung Cancer